syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Install-using-the-Offline-Installer.md

 ## Installing with UI

-The following procedure illustrates how to install (Essential Studio Xamarin platform)[https://www.syncfusion.com/downloads/xamarin].
+The following procedure illustrates how to install [Essential Studio Xamarin platform](https://www.syncfusion.com/downloads/xamarin).

 1. Close all the running Visual Studio instances.